BlogHome

 $ home-manager switch

-$ toolbox enter
+$ distrobox enter

 $ bat ~/.config/git/config